Huang-Frederic/Huang-Frederic/Technobrick.md

 ### File Structure

-The key files and directories related are structured as follows:
+The core files and directories are organized as follows:

 ```txt
 AI_Lab_DC/